 “Whenever we had visitors, like people from overseas (which wasn’t often I hasten to add) she would put on her brightest smile and she would proudly regale details of her children, hence gaining admiration from her guests.
 Then afterward she would remind us of how impressed her guests were … with her!
 She revelled in taking the credit for anything good the children did.
 But, if we did something she didn’t approve of, we all became the image of our father.”

 Abusers use various methods of control and manipulation.
 Understanding these tactics of abuse may help you understand what’s happened and how you can heal.

 5. Abusers Are Lovely One minute and Lash Out the Next

 “There was this girl I shared an office with that drove me insane.
 Her mood would swing more often than I could count.
 I always felt for her husband.
 He would come by to pick her up and spontaneously buy her some flowers.
 If the bunch was not big enough she would start screaming like a banshee.
 She would post things to her social media like: if you do that again, I will drag your face across the driveway.
 Then the next day she would be telling me he was the best thing that ever happened to her (which he probably was admittedly).
 She would give me emotional whiplash”

 6. Abusers Usually Do Not ‘Communicate’

 They talk about everyday stuff, but never their feelings or challenges.

-“During the time I lived many miles away from my mother she would often phone daily.
+“During the time I lived many miles away from my mother, she would phone almost daily.
 But, she called to brag about she had done and who she had done it with.
 When she had enough of the conversation about herself she would ask if I watched a certain television program and that was the cue for her to end the call because she wanted to see it.
 When I had a breakdown she would phone several times daily and cry about how depressed she felt!
 She was never really concerned about how I felt.”